e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

 An authentication request is a HTTP GET request by which the user is redirected from the client application to GOVSSO for authentication.
+After completing authentication request in user agent (specified in current chapter), client application's back-end server must perform ID Token request specified in [6.2 ID Token request](#62-id-token-request).

 ***Example GOVSSO authentication request***
 ````